-Course Objectives:

-The purpose of this course is to:
+Course Objectives: The purpose of this course is to:

-1. Convey to students the importance of data analysis and visualization in all functions and domains of management.
-2. Familiarize them with the steps to organize, present, analyze and visualize data.
-3. Develop student's ability to use advanced functions of MS Excel for informing Financial Decisions.
-4. Demonstrate to them how to slice and dice data and conduct related analyses with Pivot tables 5.
-Introduce students to specialized Data Visualization software.
+- Convey to students the importance of data analysis and visualization in all functions and domains of management. - Familiarize them with the steps to organize, present, analyse and visualize data. - Develop student's ability to use advanced functions of MS Excel for informing Financial Decisions. - Demonstrate to them how to slice and dice data and conduct related analyses with Pivot tables - Introduce students to specialized Data Visualization software.

+Unit-I:

-Unit-I: Review of MS-Excel content learn in Computer Applications in Management in first semester- recapitulation of Excel Functions and Formulae.
+Review of MS-Excel content learnt in Computer Applications in Management in first semester-recapitulation of Excel Functions and Formulae.
 Look Up functions; Index Function; Match Function; Text Functions; Date functions.
+Examples of traditional Indian trade data logs and their similarities to modern Excel techniques.

+Unit-II:

-Unit-II: Data Analysis in Excel using classic tools: pivot tables, pivot charts, and slicers.
+Data Analysis in Excel using classic tools: pivot tables, pivot charts, and slicers.
 Pivot Tables and Charts- Creating a pivot table; Displaying with a pivot chart; Slicing and dicing of data and related analyses with Pivot tables, Using One-way and Two-way Data Tables to analyze data.
 Sensitivity Analysis; Goal Seek; Scenario Manager.
-Saving pivot tables and charts to webpages.
+Saving pivot tables and charts to web pages.
+Use of historical Indian market data (e.g., Hundi system records) for scenario and sensitivity analysis.

+Unit-III:

-Unit-III: Excel Add-Ins.
+Excel Add-Ins.
 Excel's Data Analysis Tool pak - Summarizing Data with Histograms and frequency distributions.
 Descriptive Statistics; Using Correlations to summarize Relationships.
 Predictive Analysis with Excel-Implementing multiple regression analyses in Excel; Forecasting with Moving Averages; Time Series Analysis.

+Unit IV:

-Unit IV: Data Visualization tools in Excel - Line Graphs, Bar Graphs, Pie Charts, Heat Maps etc. Creating an Interactive Excel Dashboard.
+Data Visualization tools in Excel - Line Graphs, Bar Graphs, Pie Charts, Heat Maps etc. Creating an Interactive Excel Dashboard.
 Introduction to Tableau.
-Understanding how Tableau works - Dimensions and Measures, Continuous and Discrete Pills in Tableau; Axis vs Label; Colour and Maps-Gradient vs Colour Palette, Symbol map vs. Filled map.
-Date types.
+Understanding how Tableau works - Dimensions and Measures, Continuous and Discrete Pills in Tableau; Axis vs Label; Colour and Maps- Gradients Colour Palette, Symbol map vs. Filled map.
+Datatypes.

 Filtering - on a discrete pill and on a continuous measure pill.
 Aggregation in Tableau; Granularity in Tableau.
 Creation of Calculated Fields in Tableau-Calculating rates and ratios.
 Using the right Data Visualization tool in each situation.
 Integration of Tools.
 Creating a data story- elements of a data story, steps for creation.
 Some best practices.
+Incorporate examples of ancient Indian visualization practices such as mapping trade routes and using symbolic data for storytelling in Tableau projects.